gabrielzerbib/gazedb/README.md

 ~~~~

-And you must write mutators for your columns:
+And you may write mutators for your columns:

 ~~~~php
 public function getLastname() { return $this->column(self::LASTNAME); }